misun/bakku-runner/README.md

 There are many directions this cellular automata engine could eventually go.
 Some anticipated updates are:

 - [ ] Add options for difficulties
-- [ ] Add multiple choices for starting states that are interesting
+- [x] Add multiple theme for difficulties